evalapplydotorg/tblm-private/content/posts/2021-10-31-fragments-of-an-account-of-a-journey-to-the-lost-plague-of-amarpur-by-aishwarya-iyer.md

 ---
-title: 'Fragments of an Account of a Journey to the Lost Plague of Amarpur  – by Aishwarya Iyer'
+title: 'Fragments of an Account of a Journey to the Lost Plague of Amarpur '
-author: "Aishwarya Iyer'"
+author: "Aishwarya Iyer"
 type: post
 date: 2021-10-31T05:09:33+00:00
 year: "2021"